jiteshpabla/Polling-accuracy---US-elections/README.md

 ## Design techniques

 Using techniques from the data storytelling, I created two visualizations about a dataset that frame the data with opposite narratives.
+The idea was to make it like a debate: one team argues the affirmative position, while the other argues the negative.

 [This paper on visualization rhetoric](http://users.eecs.northwestern.edu/~jhullman/vis_rhetoric.pdf) provides an extensive collection of framing and styling techniques you can use to help frame a visualization to promote a specific viewpoint, story, or argument.
-Your frame of mind if you choose this option should be like a debate: one team argues the affirmative position, while the other argues the negative.
-For this assigment, you'll argue both sides.
-You are free to use any visualization techniques and rhetorical framing devices you like, but you should only create ONE main visualization for each side.
-(In other words, don’t make a dashboard of several linked charts.
-However, it’s okay to inset or annotate a smaller chart within your primary chart though.)

 ## Screenshot